nickhamlin/MIDS-W205_A2/README.md

 the firehose, not stored data for a chosen search query via the REST API.
 This means that it’s more critical to effectively deal with the high velocity and volume of information than it is to be able to rebuild a file for a particular date range, which would require a different implementation.
+For scalability purposes, the 5000 tweet threshold can be easily increased if larger size chunks are desired.

 ##Resilency
 This program takes several steps to ensure resiliency.
 First, whenever an